shakti-bhakta/intellij-format-action/README.md

 ### `style-settings-file`

-A path to IntelliJ IDEA code style settings .xml file.<br>
+A path to IntelliJ IDEA code style settings .xml file.
+Is relative to the provided `path`. <br>
 **Default:** `unset` (`-allowDefaults` argument)

 ## Outputs